Samsung/tizen-docs/docs/open-source-tizen/developing/setting-up.md

    - Ubuntu, openSUSE, CentOS, or Debian:

      ```
+     Host tizen review.tizen.org
+     Hostname review.tizen.org
+     IdentityFile ~/.ssh/id_rsa
+     User <Gerrit_Username>
+     Port 29418
-     Host tizen review.tizen.orgHostname review.tizen.orgIdentityFile ~/.ssh/id_rsaUser <Gerrit_Username>Port 29418# Add the line below when using proxy, otherwise, skip it.# ProxyCommand nc -X5 -x <Proxy Address>:<Port> %h %p
+     # Add the line below when using proxy, otherwise, skip it.
+     # ProxyCommand nc -X5 -x <Proxy Address>:<Port> %h %p
      ```

    - Fedora:

      ```
+     Host tizen review.tizen.org
+     Hostname review.tizen.org
+     IdentityFile ~/.ssh/id_rsaUser <Gerrit_Username>
+     Port 29418
-     Host tizen review.tizen.orgHostname review.tizen.orgIdentityFile ~/.ssh/id_rsaUser <Gerrit_Username>Port 29418# Add the line below when using proxy, otherwise, skip it.# ProxyCommand nc --proxy-type socks4 --proxy <Proxy Address>:<Port> %h %p
+     # Add the line below when using proxy, otherwise, skip it.
+     # ProxyCommand nc --proxy-type socks4 --proxy <Proxy Address>:<Port> %h %p
      ```

+   **Note:**
-   **Note:**Both "tizen" and "review.tizen.org" are aliases of the hostname. "tizen" is configured for simplicity of commands when initializing git repositories and cloning specific Tizen projects, and "review.tizen.org" is configured to work with the `manifest.xml` and `_remote.xml` files when synchronizing the entire Tizen source.The `~/.ssh/config` file must not be written in by other users.
+     - Both "tizen" and "review.tizen.org" are aliases of the hostname. "tizen" is configured for simplicity of commands when initializing git repositories and cloning specific Tizen projects, and "review.tizen.org" is configured to work with the `manifest.xml` and `_remote.xml` files when synchronizing the entire Tizen source.
+     - The `~/.ssh/config` file must not be written in by other users.
 Make sure to remove the write permission by executing `chmod o-w ~/.ssh/config`.
 For more information on `ssh_config`, see `man ssh_config`.

 3. Copy the full text in `~/.ssh/id_rsa.pub`, including all of the following: